Webhook Trigger

 pathstring/webhookRoute suffix for this endpoint.
 Example: /stripe/events

-methodselectPOSTHTTP method accepted.
+methodselectPOSTHTTP method accepted: GET, POST, PUT, PATCH, DELETE.
 Most providers send POST.

 responseModeselectack-immediatelyack-immediately returns 200 instantly. use-workflow-response holds the connection until a Return node fires.